netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/lbvserver_module.rst

       Type of threshold that, when exceeded, triggers spillover.
 Available settings function as follows:

-      \* CONNECTION - Spillover occurs when the number of client connections exceeds the threshold.
+      \* \ :literal:`CONNECTION`\  - Spillover occurs when the number of client connections exceeds the threshold.

-      \* DYNAMICCONNECTION - Spillover occurs when the number of client connections at the virtual server exceeds the sum of the maximum client (Max Clients) settings for bound services.
+      \* \ :literal:`DYNAMICCONNECTION`\  - Spillover occurs when the number of client connections at the virtual server exceeds the sum of the maximum client (Max Clients) settings for bound services.
 Do not specify a spillover threshold for this setting, because the threshold is implied by the Max Clients settings of bound services.

-      \* BANDWIDTH - Spillover occurs when the bandwidth consumed by the virtual server's incoming and outgoing traffic exceeds the threshold.
+      \* \ :literal:`BANDWIDTH`\  - Spillover occurs when the bandwidth consumed by the virtual server's incoming and outgoing traffic exceeds the threshold.

-      \* HEALTH - Spillover occurs when the percentage of weights of the services that are UP drops below the threshold.
+      \* \ :literal:`HEALTH`\  - Spillover occurs when the percentage of weights of the services that are UP drops below the threshold.
 For example, if services svc1, svc2, and svc3 are bound to a virtual server, with weights 1, 2, and 3, and the spillover threshold is 50%, spillover occurs if svc1 and svc3 or svc2 and svc3 transition to DOWN.

-      \* NONE - Spillover does not occur.
+      \* \ :literal:`NONE`\  - Spillover does not occur.

       .. rst-class:: ansible-option-line